Sup2point0/Assort/Ultraman/Ultraman Infinity.md

-Quotes
+## Quotes

-« “Sup.” »
+> *Sup.*

-« “There cannot be light without darkness.
+> *There cannot be light without darkness.
 But there cannot be darkness without light.
 Maybe we'll never eradicate darkness.
-But we’ll sure as hell keep trying.” »
+But we’ll sure as hell keep trying.*

-« “Things are never quite as black and white as they seem.” »
+> *Things are never quite as black and white as they seem.*

-« “This is the last time.
-No more.” »
+> *This is the last time.
+No more.*

-« “The time has come for me to reunite with the light, and give back what I have taken.” »
+> *The time has come for me to reunite with the light, and give back what I have taken.*

-« “Nothing is infinite.
-Including me.” »
+> *Nothing is infinite.
+Including me.*